 Since its conception five years ago, the Op and Clients Support Outreach initiative has shown genuine love and concern for the well-being of orphans in almost every nook and cranny of Ghana.

 Op studios, its clients and volunteers have crisscrossed the rural areas of the country putting smiles on the faces of many of these beautiful but neglected little kids, through donations of money, goods, and infrastructure.

 The Op crew rely mainly on the benevolence of its clients, volunteers and some organizations to make the initiative happen every year in March.

-One of American’s finest rappers, Big Sean, in one of his numerous hit songs said “One man can change the world” and this is exactly what Habib and his Op and Clients Support Outreach are doing in the lives of the orphans in Ghana.
+One of America’s finest rappers, Big Sean, in one of his numerous hit songs said “One man can change the world” and this is exactly what Habib and his Op and Clients Support Outreach is doing in the lives of the orphans in Ghana.

 They may not be changing the entire world, but they are definitely changing the lives of those broods, little by little, with the smiles that they continuously put on their faces.